 The Willimantic River

+The Willimantic River in these parts powered the mills of an entire textile industry.
 The Willimantic River, a tributary of the Shetucket River, begins at the confluence of Middle River and Furnace Brook in Tolland, CT.
 Along it's southern course into the city many streams feed into the river including the Hop River and Ten Mile River.
 Shortly upstream from it's confluence with the Natchaug and Shetucket River in Willimantic, it drops a whopping ninety-feet in just one mile.
+Whoa!

-The river was also one of America's Revolutionary War byways.
-The Continental American and French armies used the river as a route; and it's banks for encampments.
+The river was also one of America's Revolutionary War famous byways.
+The Continental American and French armies used the river as a through route; and it's banks for army encampments.

-This section must for history afficionados of all ages.
-This is the most developed stretch of the Airline State Park Trail (North).
+This section is a must for history afficionados of all ages.
+This is the most developed stretch of the Air Line State Park Trail North.
 The entire section of trail in Windham has a smooth stone-dust surface except for the southern end of the trail in Windham which is paved.
-The Windham / Willimantic area provides an insider perspective of northeastern's Connecticut's significant mill, textile, railroad and architectural history spanning a period of 200 years.
+The Windham / Willimantic area provides an inquisitive's insider perspective of northeastern's Connecticut's significant mill, textile, railroad and architectural history spanning a period of 200 years.

-From the intersection of Union Street and the Airline Trail, there is a lot to see and do.
-Within a few blocks radius is the Main Street Historic District which encompasses Willimantic's central business district and Jillison Square which contains the circa 1825 William Jillson Stone House located at 561 Main Street.
+From the intersection of Union Street and the Air Line Trail, there is a lot to see and do.
+Within a few blocks radius is the Main Street Historic District which encompasses Willimantic's central business district and Jillison Square.
 William was a pioneer of the milling industry having been one of the first people to purchase industrial water rights at the falls of the Willimantic.

 Make the historic Willimantic Footbridge one of the stops on your bike trip.
 It was built in 1906 to connect the business side of Willimantic to the residential side across the river.
 If you're ready for "eats", you'll find lots of restaurant and cafe options in "Thread City".